-Importance of Wastewater Surveillance: Here at the Wyoming Public Health Laboratory, we have a team of scientists working to analyze wastewater samples to identify trends in influenza (and many other pathogens).
+Importance of Wastewater Surveillance:

+Here at the Wyoming Public Health Laboratory, we have a team of scientists working to analyze wastewater samples to identify trends in influenza (and many other pathogens).
 The graphs pictured below depict trend lines for the 2023-2024 influenza season and the start of the 2024-2025 season.

 Sampling and Analysis Methodologies:

 For each city, twice a week, we have a wastewater utility operator take a 24 hour composite sample from the influent channel prior to treatment, of which they send us a total of 150mL in three 50mL tubes for us to test.
 They then ship the samples chilled via priority overnight so that we can run all of our measurements the following day.
 The sampling procedure is conducted in triplicate, and we take an average of the three to determine the estimated concentration of viral particles present in the wastewater for any given day.
 We then take the average concentration and divide it by our percent recovery to account for any deviation due to differing levels of present inhibitors.
 Each plot point on the graph represents the average viral concentration for a set of triplicates, normalized for the percent recovery.

 Influenza-like Illness Surveillance

+ILINet Providers

-ILINet Providers The percent of patient visits to ILINet Sentinel Providers for an influenza-like illness was 2.65%, which is below Wyoming's baseline (5.48%), and a slight increase compared to week 47.
+The percent of patient visits to ILINet Sentinel Providers for an influenza-like illness was 1.47%, which is below Wyoming's baseline (5.48%), and a slight decrease compared to week 48.

 The Wyoming Department of Health received reports from less than 50% of the ILINet providers across the state.
 Therefore, weekly percentages could continue to change as additional values are submitted.

-Key Updates: Seasonal influenza activity is continuing to increase but remains low nationally.
+Key Updates: Seasonal influenza activity continues to increase across the country.
 Based on CDC calculations, transmission within Wyoming remained minimal this week.
-Nationally and in HHS regions 2, 6, 7, 8, and 9, the percentage of respiratory specimens testing positive for influenza virus in clinical laboratories increased compared to the previous week.
-In HHS regions 1, 3, 4, 5, and 10, the percentage of specimens testing positive has been increasing during the past several weeks, but the increase this week compared to the previous week was <0.5 percentage points.
+Nationally and in HHS regions 1, 2, 3, 5, 6, 7, 8, and 10, the percentage of respiratory specimens testing positive for influenza virus in clinical laboratories increased compared to the previous week.
+In HHS regions 4 and 9, the percentage of specimens testing positive have been increasing over the past several weeks but were stable compared to last week.